 Leslie is an adjunct Associate Professor at the Department of International Business and Asian Studies at Griffith University and Senior Lecturer at the Gender, Leadership & Social Sustainability Research Unit of the Department of Medicine, Nursing & Health Sciences at Monash University and is the research or community member of several Victorian committees, councils and boards, including the Department of Health’s Human Research Ethics Committee, the Consultative Council for Clinical Trial Research, the Physiotherapy Board of Australia), the Victorian Board of the Nursing & Midwifery Board and the Mental Health Review Board.
 She mentors young thinkers and writers through the Writing Centre for Scholars and Researchers at the University of Melbourne and the Australian Society of Authors and as an ICMI exclusive speaker, entertains and provokes audiences on topics including leadership, professional ethics, ending stigma and work/life balance.
-Leslie is the Founding President of Reproductive Choice Australia and Pro Choice Victoria.
-She is a Dying with Dignity ambassador for law reform and co-founder of No Chicks, No Excuses.
+Leslie was the co-founder of No Chicks, No Excuses.

 The Book of Rachael What if the man you loved betrayed your brother?
 Two thousand years ago, as a charismatic young preacher from Nazareth was gathering followers among the people of Galilee, his sister swept floors and dreamed of learning to read.